Evaluating Home Visiting Programs in Pennsylvania: How Are They Faring?

 Statement of Problem

-In the last two decades, home visitation programs targeting underserved and high-risk families of young children have flourished.
-Although the strength of evidence differs by the program model, maternal and child home visitation by trained professionals to the homes of high-risk families has demonstrated beneficial short- and long-term outcomes related to pregnancy and birth, parenting, and improved parental self-sufficiency.
-Home visiting services that identify and address parents’ and caregivers’ physical, social and mental health needs have been shown to also improve children’s health, development and well-being.
+In the last two decades, home visiting programs targeting underserved and high-risk families of young children have flourished.
+Although the strength of evidence differs by the program model, these community-based services, delivered by nurses, social workers and paraprofessionals, have demonstrated beneficial short- and long-term outcomes related to pregnancy and birth, parenting and improved parental self-sufficiency.
+Home visiting services that identify and address parents’ and caregivers’ health, social and parenting needs have also been shown to also improve children’s health, development and well-being.

-The growing evidence-base for these programs has led to strong federal support for home visitation.
-In March 2010, lawmakers invested $1.5 billion in home visitation programs through the Affordable Care Act (ACA).
-This investment supports states’ growth of evidence-based home visiting services along with evaluation of home visiting performance following expansion.
-The focus on evaluation is critical, as the impact of these programs may be weakened by implementation challenges across a diversity of clients, staff, health systems, and geographies within and across states nationwide.
+The evidence-base for these programs has led to strong federal support for home visiting.
+In February 2018, Congress reauthorized funding for five years for the Maternal, Infant, and Early Childhood Home Visiting (MIECHV) program, which lawmakers originally established under the Affordable Care Act.
+This investment supports states’ growth of evidence-based and promising home visiting services along with evaluation of home visiting performance.
+The focus on evaluation is critical, as the impact of these programs may be influenced by the way they are implemented across a diversity of clients, staff, health systems and geographies within and across states nationwide.

 Evaluating Home Visiting Programs in PA: How are they faring?